Next Community Meeting - Thursday 30 September 2010 at 7.30 pm in St Augustine's Hall

 2003

 On 16 October a meeting is held in St Augustine's Hall.
-It leads to the establishment of St Augustine’s Community Together Residents’ Association (SACTRA), a new campaigning community action group dedicated to tackling anti-social behaviour and social and environmental issues in the St Augustine’s area.
+It leads to the establishment of St Augustine’s Community Together Residents’ Association (SACTRA) in 2004, a new campaigning community action group dedicated to tackling anti-social behaviour and social and environmental issues in the St Augustine’s area.

 2004